-Endless numbers of books exist telling us how to care for our bodies and emotions, often with “healing” titles and a challenge to make ourselves more resilient and stress hardy.
+Endless numbers of books exist telling us how to care for our bodies and emotions, often with a focus on healing and a challenge to make ourselves more resilient and stress hardy.
 Spirituality is also a hot topic with popular authors such as Marianne Williamson, Deepak Chopra and Shakti Gwain.
-Daniel Amen, author of Change Your Brain, Change Your Life presents another point of view.
+Daniel Amen, author of Change Your Brain, Change Your Life: The Breakthrough Program for Conquering Anxiety, Depression, Obsessiveness, Lack of Focus, Anger, and Memory Problems, presents another point of view.
 He has amassed neuroscientific research in an effort to convince us that in order to positively change our lives, we need to care about our brains and mental capacity, especially getting the negative stuff out!

 - Drink water to stay hydrated, the usual 8 glasses a day.